 - Circumstances and history of the defendant – does the defendant have any previous criminal convictions?
 How old are they?

 How likely is a life sentence for manslaughter?

 Prison sentences for manslaughter are complex.
 If a life sentence is imposed, the judge will set a ‘tariff’ – a minimum amount of time that a person must serve in prison before they can be released on parole.
 If the offender is no longer considered a threat to the public, he or she will be released subject to certain conditions.

-In certain cases where the offender may be suffering from a mental illness or disability of the mind at the time of the offence, it is possible that a manslaughter conviction will arise from a defendant pleading guilty to the offence on the grounds that they are suffering from ‘diminished responsibility’.
+In certain cases where the offender may be suffering from a mental illness or disability of the mind at the time of the offence, it is possible that a manslaughter conviction will arise from a defendant pleading guilty to the offence.
+This would happen on the grounds that they are suffering from ‘diminished responsibility’.

-In this instance, the court may decide that a hospital order is the appropriate sentence, whereby the offender is detained in a secure mental health facility for as long as is deemed necessary for their rehabilitation.
-The issue of diminished responsibility is a complex one and raises issues of medical evidence and what disposal is appropriate considering all the circumstances of the case.
+In this instance, the court may decide that a hospital order is the appropriate sentence.
+This is where the offender is detained in a secure mental health facility for as long as is deemed necessary for their rehabilitation.
+The issue of diminished responsibility is complex and raises issues of medical evidence and what disposal is appropriate considering the circumstances of the case.

 How long is a life sentence in the UK?

 The average life sentence in the UK is 15 years before the prisoner may be eligible for parole.
 Those convicted of exceptionally serious crimes may be sentenced to a term that exceeds 15 years.